OSHA 1926 Navigation and Construction Standard Application

 Exam Lens

-- Identify the work activity and exposed employee.
+- Identify the work activity and the exposed employee.

-- Decide whether 29 CFR 1926 directly addresses the activity.
+- Decide whether 29 CFR 1926 directly addresses the activity, and which subpart.

-- Check whether a general industry program or chemical rule interfaces with the task.
+- Check whether a 1910-rooted program or chemical rule interfaces.

 - Look for required inspections, training, competent person decisions, permits, and documentation.

-- Choose the answer that controls the hazard now and verifies details from the current source when exact wording matters.
+- Choose the answer that controls the hazard now and verifies exact wording from the current source.

-A CHST is expected to know the shape of the standards and the logic of application.
-The safest candidate avoids both extremes: pretending to memorize every CFR number and ignoring standards until after an incident.
+The safest candidate avoids both extremes: pretending to memorize every CFR number, and ignoring standards until after an incident.
 Standards are field tools.
 Use them before the work exposes people to harm.

-A crew is setting forms near an unprotected floor opening.
+A crew is setting forms near an unprotected floor opening on a 7-foot elevated deck.
 What is the best CHST approach?

 Which situation best shows a construction and general industry interface?